-We do not routinely follow up patients with this injury as they recover well with self-management.
-Please contact our team if after 12 weeks you still have significant pain or swelling, or you are still using the boot after 6 weeks.
+We do not routinely follow up patients with this injury as they recover well with selfmanagement.
+Please contact our team if after 12 weeks you still have significant pain or swelling, or if you struggle we wean out of the boot.